yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : The Authorization Server which interacts with end-user to perform authentication and authorization.

 "Deep Link":
 : A url claimed by a native application.

+"Native Callback uri":
-The **Native Callback uri** is the Client App's deep link.
+: Client App's deep link and also it's redirect_uri.

 # Conventions and Definitions